JosephKang1/Chess-AI/README.md

 # Chess AI Project

 In this project, I developed and tested my own AI algorithm for playing chess.
 It incorporates techniques such as alpha-beta pruning, iterative deepening, heuristic functions, and more.
 The AI algorithm was created to compete against other students in a school-wide competition.
+The main language used is C++

 ## Features